What do the drone regulations in Norway actually say? (Complete guide 2025)

 Technical knowledge (how the drone works)

-Risk assessment (safety before, during, and after flying)
+Risk assessment (safety before, during, after flight)

 The process for the A2 certificate: